 Despite the initial challenges to my sensitive taste buds, I was left with a smooth rounded finish in my mouth and a satisfied, warm feeling of contentment.
 The rain stopped and a bright ray of sunshine shone down on this remote part of western Scotland.
 I was hooked!

 When I heard there was a whisky distillery in the English Lake District, I was keen to find out more.
-The Lakes Distillery is the largest whisky distillery in England and one of its youngest, opening its doors for the very first time just three years ago in December 2014 in several beautifully renovated Victorian farm buildings, close to the river Derwent and overlooked by one of the Lake District’s highest peaks, Skiddaw.
+The Lakes Distillery is the largest whisky distillery in England and one of its youngest, opening its doors for the very first time just five years ago in December 2014 in several beautifully renovated Victorian farm buildings, close to the river Derwent and overlooked by one of the Lake District’s highest peaks, Skiddaw.

 Having parked the car I walked down to the main entrance to be greeted by some absolutely stunning wrought iron gates, specially commissioned then created by local craftsman and bespoke metalwork designer Alan Dawson to include the ingredients in the manufacture of their special liquid products.